SasiPriya009/IT-Company-Website-main/README.md

-# IT Company Website
+# Sadan Constructions

 ## Overview
-This project is a website for an IT Company.
+This project is a website for an ELECTRICAL CONSTRUCTIONS Company.
 It uses PHP and Composer for dependency management.

 ## Prerequisites
 - PHP >= 5.5